philzook58/philzook58.github.io/_posts/2022-07-08-first-class-uf.md

 Souffle symbols are interned strings.
 You can ask for the string in the C++ interface.
 Strings are null terminated char arrays.
 In other words, this is already a kind of vector supported by Souffle natively.

 For manipulating these union finds, souffle has the built in functors `cat(a,b)`, `subst(str, ind, length)` and `strlen(a)`.

 In addition to these capabilities, I need to be able to normalize the string into a canonical form when it is being considered as a union find, and I need to be able to call `union` on elements of the union find.

+The canonical form I choose is to label the eq classes by ascii characters starting from '0' traversing the uf structure from left to right.

+In other words, the string "bcaabc" normalizes to "012201".

+The is the equivalence kernel formulation, not the typcial contracting map formulation of an equivalence relation.
+The domain of the map I am represent is the integer index of the string.
+The codomain is the characters [0-z].

 ```souffle
 .type str_uf <: symbol